joshuasamaniego/web-sprint-challenge-advanced-react/README.md

    -Any logic that has to do with changing/updating state.

 5. Describe how to test a React component with React Testing Library.
-   -Act, Assign, Assert.
-First you set up your basic test() that checks if there are any errors with a component mounting(Act), then you assign values to certain expected outputs via userEvent()(Assign), and then you check to see if those expected outputs end up being in the document via expect().toBeInTheDocument(), and if they are then your tests pass and your app has the expected functionality for the user's experience.(Assert).
+   -Arrange, Act, Assert.
+First you set up your basic test() that checks if there are any errors with a component mounting(Arrange), then you assign values to certain expected outputs via userEvent()(Act), and then you check to see if those expected outputs end up being in the document via expect().toBeInTheDocument(), and if they are then your tests pass and your app has the expected functionality for the user's experience.(Assert)

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.